tylerneylon/syncer/readme.md

 Here's a brief summary of the available actions:
 ```
-syncer track <repo-name>      # Track the current dir with the given repo name (e.g., a github url).
+syncer track <repo-name>      # Track the current dir with the given repo name
+                              #     (a name may be, e.g., a github url).
 syncer track <file1> <file2>  # Track the given file pair.
+syncer check                  # Check current repo for any incoming out outgoing
+                              #     file changes.
-syncer check                  # Check all known repo-name/dir and file/file pairs for differences.
+syncer check --all            # Check all known repo-name/dir and file/file pairs
+                              #     for differences.
-syncer remind                 # Print all paths affected by last run of "syncer check".
+syncer remind                 # Print all paths affected by last run of
+                              #     "syncer check"; useful for testing.
 syncer list                   # Print all file pairs checked for equality.
 ```